tomasferrarisenda/backstage/README.md

 </br>

 # INTRODUCTION
 This is a spinoff of my [Automate All The Things](https://github.com/tferrari92/automate-all-the-things) project.
-While working on the [Nirvana Edition](https://github.com/tferrari92/automate-all-the-things-nirvana) which will include an IDP built with Backstage, I'm creating this smaller lab for anyone who wants to start experimenting with this tool.
+While working on the [Nirvana Edition](https://github.com/tferrari92/automate-all-the-things-nirvana) which will include a Developer Portal built with Backstage, I'm creating this smaller lab for anyone who wants to start experimenting with this tool.

+Backstage is a framework for creating developer portals.
+This developer portal should act as a centralized hub for your organization, providing access to documentation, infrastructure, tooling, and code standards.
+It gives developers everything they need to create and manage their projects in a consistent and standardized manner.
+It’s designed from the ground up to be flexible and allow every organization to adapt it to their own needs.

 We'll be using a GitOps methodology with Helm, ArgoCD and the App Of Apps Pattern.
 There is some extra information [here](/docs/argocd-notes.md), but you are expected to know about these things.